-The finance department of the Company includes our team that performs the valuations of financial assets and liabilities required for financial reporting purposes, including level 3 fair values.
-The team reports directly to the Parent's chief financial officer (CFO).
+The finance department of the Company includes our team that performs the valuations of financial assets and liabilities required for financial reporting purposes.
+Including level 3 fair values.
+These team reports directly to the chief financial officer (CFO).
 Discussions of valuation processes and results are held between the CFO and the valuation team at least once every 3 months, in line with the Company's quarterly reporting period.
-External valuer's assistance is also taken for valuation purposes wherever required
+External valuer's assistance is also taken for valuation purposes.